 Cost Recovery Guidance

 The Treasury has recently reviewed its cost recovery guidelines.
-Regulatory proposals that go to Cabinet seeking to introduce new or adjust existing cost recovery arrangements should follow the Treasury’s cost recovery guidelines (Guidelines to Setting Charges in the Public Sector).
+Regulatory proposals that go to Cabinet seeking to introduce new or adjust existing cost recovery arrangements should follow the Treasury’s cost recovery guidelines (Guidelines for Setting Charges in the Public Sector).

 Cost Recovery Impact Statements

 The Treasury has designed two templates specifically for proposals seeking agreement on cost recovery levels.
 The two templates have been designed to reflect that there are often different types of cost recovery decisions sought from Cabinet.
 The templates are designed to elicit the analysis that is already expected for cost recovery proposals in a clearer and more fit for purpose template.

 The stage 1 Cost Recovery Impact Statement (CRIS) template is designed specifically for proposals seeking policy agreement to cost recover, but not yet seeking policy agreement on cost recovery levels (ie, agreement on cost recovery levels will be sought at a later date).
 The stage 1 template does not replace the Regulatory Impact Statement (RIS).
 The stage 1 template should be attached to the RIS.